Julia Lennon: John

-Lennon gave birth to John Winston Lennon on 9 October 1940, in the second-floor ward of the Oxford Street Maternity Hospital in Liverpool, during World War II.
+Lennon gave birth to John Winston Lennon on 9 October 1940 in the second-floor ward of the Oxford Street Maternity Hospital in Liverpool, during the Second World War.
 Her eldest sister, Mimi Smith, phoned the hospital and was told that she had given birth to a boy.
-Smith would later claim that she went straight to the hospital during the middle of an air raid and was forced to hide in doorways to avoid the shrapnel from falling bombs, but in actuality, there had been no attack on Liverpool that night.
+Smith would later claim that she went straight to the hospital during the middle of an air raid and was forced to hide in doorways to avoid the shrapnel from falling bombs, but in actuality, there was no attack on Liverpool that night.
 Alf was not present at their son's birth, as he was at sea.

-John started at his first school in November 1945–Mosspits, on Mosspits Lane, Wavertree–so she found a part-time job at a café near the school.
+John started at his first school in November 1945—Mosspits, on Mosspits Lane, Wavertree—so she found a part-time job at a café near the school.
 After numerous criticisms from the Stanley family about their (still-married) daughter "living in sin" with John Dykins, and considerable pressure from Smith–who twice contacted Liverpool's Social Services to complain about the infant John sleeping in the same bed as Julia and Dykins—she reluctantly handed the care of John over to Smith and her husband, George Smith.
 In July 1946, Alf visited the Smith house, Mendips, at 251 Menlove Avenue, and took John to Blackpool for a long holiday, but he was secretly intending to emigrate to New Zealand with him.
 Julia and Dykins found out and followed them to Blackpool.
 Alf asked Julia to go with them both to New Zealand, but she refused.
 After a heated argument, Alf said their five-year-old child had to choose between his mother or him.
-He chose Alf (twice) so Julia walked away, but in the end her son (crying) followed her, although this story has been disputed.
+He chose Alf twice, so Julia walked away, but in the end her son, crying, followed her, although this story has been disputed.
 According to author Mark Lewisohn, Alf and Julia agreed that she should take John and give him a home as Alf left again.
 A witness who was there that day, Billy Hall, said the dramatic scene often portrayed with a young John Lennon having to make a decision between his parents never happened.
 Alf lost contact with the family until Beatlemania, when he and his son met again.